Texas gained two congressional seats while seven states lost a seat following the 2020 census. In all, seven seats shifted between 13 states.

 In most states, the state legislature has authority over the drawing and approval of maps.
 In some states, the new districts are approved via regular legislation and subject to a governor’s veto.
 In others, like Connecticut and North Carolina, the maps are not subject to governor’s approval.

 Eight states will draw maps in Democrat-controlled legislatures where either there is a Democratic governor or the maps will not be subject to gubernatorial veto.
-Combined, they accounted for 75, or 17%, of the seats in the last decade.
-This group of states is expected to lose two seats.

 States with and without independent redistricting commissions